koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 System.out.println(account.balance); // Most of the time 0, -10 from time to time
 ```

-The race condition here is as follows, assuming when account balance is currently 10:
+The race condition occurs as follows.
+Assuming account balance is currently 10:

-1. alice checks `account.balance > 0` and sees it is
+1. alice checks `account.balance > 0`.
-1. Before alice calls `account.withdraw()`, bob races in
+1. Before alice calls `account.withdraw()`, bob _races in_.
-1. bob checks `account.balance > 0` and since alice did not do the withdrawal yet, bob also sees it is
+1. bob also checks `account.balance > 0` and at this point alice has not withdrawn yet.
-1. alice calls `account.withdraw()` and balance becomes `0`
+1. alice calls `account.withdraw()` and balance becomes `0`.
-1. bob thinking balance is `10` calls `account.withdraw()` while balance actually is `0`
+1. bob calls `account.withdraw()` while balance actually is `0`.
-1. Account balance becomes `-10`
+1. Account balance becomes `-10`.

 ### Making Operations Atomic
 #### Using Synchronisation
-We must somehow guarantee that checking the balance and withdrawing is atomic.
+We must guarantee that checking the balance and withdrawing is atomic.
 We can make use of `synchronized` as seen in the below example.

 ```java
 class ThreadSafeAccount {